-ResNet is the residential computing networking on River Campus at the University of Rochester.
-In addition to providing Internet access in residence halls, ResNet also services computers for undergraduate students in Arts, Sciences and Engineering.
+ResNet is the wired residential Internet network on River Campus and at the Eastman Living Center at the University of Rochester.
+In addition to providing Internet access in residence halls, ResNet also services computers for current undergraduate students in Arts, Sciences and Engineering.

 ResNet is located in the IT Center on the Library Road side of Rush Rhees Library.
 We are open Monday through Friday from 9 AM to 5 PM.
 Smaller issues can be resolved by the student staff at the IT Center Student Help Desk.

 You can reach us by phone 585-275-2000, Option 1.